petermsiegel/pmsLibrary/README.md

 generates and returns (as its value) a ___here__ document_-- i.e. a collection of the contiguous (see options) comment lines that
 follow-- combined into a single string or a vector of string vectors, with the comment prefixes removed from each.
 Has options for string style, whether blank (non-comment) lines end the __here__ document or not, and other options.
-Options are included within comments on the same line as the __∆HERE__ call, e.g.
+Options are included within comments on the same line as the __∆HERE__ call, e.g.<br>
 ```
    myHtml←∆HERE ⍝  ⍠ CR BLANKS   ⍝ CR: create a single string with carriage returns to end line; BLANKS: consider blanks part of HERE doc.
       ⍝ <!DOCTYPE html>
       ⍝ <html>
       ⍝ <body>

       ⍝ <p>Browsers usually insert quotation marks around the q element.</p>

       ⍝ <p>WWF's goal is to: <q>Build a future where people live in harmony with nature.</q></p>

      ⍝ </body>
      ⍝ </html>
   processMyHtml myHtml    ⍝ Take the string separated by carriage returns and process it for display, etc.
  ```